childsb/glusterfs-hadoop-docs/UsingOozie.markdown

     <value>glusterfs</value>
     </property>

-Drop the latest version of the glusterfs-hadoop plugin into libext, so that oozie runtime sees it and can use it to read your workflows:
+** Drop the latest version of the glusterfs-hadoop plugin into libext, so that oozie runtime sees it** and can use it to read your workflows.

     ln -s /usr/lib/hadoop/lib/glusterfs-hadoop-2.1.6.jar /usr/lib/oozie/libext/glusterfs-hadoop-symlink.jar